3awny/Simulator_Agent_Based_Modelling_Search_and_Pathfinding_Algorithms/README.md

 			Empty  ——>  e

 After the cell type is chosen mouse click on the preferred location of the map (white area) to place the object.
-Notice keypress (e) is to erase a any cell to blank e.g. If you want to remove a block, target or robot.
+The Block will appear as a black cell, Target as a red cell and Robot as a green cell.
+Notice keypress (e) is to erase any cell to blank (white again) e.g. If you want to remove a block, target or robot.

 4. Starting the simulation